+You can fly directly to the Caracars from multiple countries around the world.
 Simon Bolivar International Airport is the biggest airport in the whole country.
 It is located about 25 kilometres away from the city centre.
 You can take a bus to go to the city centre.
 Bus probably will take about 30 minutes of your time.
 Buses are operated by the UCAM and SITSSA.
-UCAM buses follows to route from the domestic terminal to Hotel Alba Caracas and Bellas Artes Metro Station.
+UCAM buses follow to route from the domestic terminal to Hotel Alba Caracas and Bellas Artes Metro Station.
 UCAM buses go to the Parque Central from the domestic terminal.
 Just don’t forget to buy your tickets from the booths inside the arrivals in the domestic terminal.

 Public Transport in Caracas

 You can use metros and buses to get around.
 Metro is the main public transportation system in the city.
-By 2019, the city has four main metro lines and a various number of bus lines.
-Metro tickets can be bought from the stations.
+By 2020, the city has four main metro lines and a various number of bus lines.
+You can buy metro tickets from the stations.
 Most of the stations are clean and safe but always be alerted for the pickpocketers on crowded stations.
-Also, don’t forget that both metros and buses are very crowded during the rush hours.
+Also, you shouldn’t forget both metros and buses are very crowded during the rush hours.

 Top 5 Places to See in Caracas